MS Vulcania: Postwar

 She hit a rock off Cannes in 1972, was damaged and was laid up at La Spezia.
-She arrived in Barcelona on 18 September 1973 under tow to be demolished but was resold to a Taiwanese demolition company and departed under tow to Kaohsiung for scrapping on 15 March the following year.
+She arrived at Barcelona on 18 September 1973 under tow to be demolished but was resold to a Taiwanese demolition company and departed under tow to Kaohsiung for scrapping on 15 March the following year.
 However, she sank at the bay before reaching the destination.